RESEARCH

 White Dwarfs in Kepler/K2/TESS

-I am PI of a major program to observe all known and high-probability white dwarfs with the Kepler and TESSspace telescopes.
+I am PI of a major program to observe all known and high-probability white dwarfs with the Kepler and TESS space telescopes.
 We have so far observed more than 2000 white dwarfs with at least 30-min cadence for more than 70 days from space, and hundreds have been sampled every minute.
 We are cataloging our raw and reduced data at k2wd.org.
 My primary interest is asteroseismology, but am extremely interested in what these data can say about remnant planetary systems around retired stars.
-We are also using the data to find and constrain new gravitational wave sources (e.g., Green et al. 2018, thread), short-period binaries (e.g., Parsons et al. 2017, thread) as well as new spotted white dwarfs with small magnetic field strengths (e.g., Hermes et al. 2017b).
-I am currently Deputy Chair of the K2 User's Panel and am co-chair of the working group dedicated to observing compact objects with TESS.
+We are also using the data to find and constrain new gravitational wave sources (e.g., Green, Hermes, et al. 2018; Green, Hermes, et al. 2024), short-period binaries (e.g., Parsons, Hermes, et al. 2017; Munday, Tremblay, Hermes, et al. 2023) as well as new spotted white dwarfs with small magnetic field strengths (e.g., Hermes et al. 2017b; Reding, Hermes, et al. 2020).
+I have served as Deputy Chair of the K2 User's Panel, am co-chair of the working group dedicated to observing compact objects with TESS, and am on the steering committee of the TESS Asteroseismology Science Consortium.

 A zoom in on an outburst from PG 1149+057, a completely new phenomenon we have discovered from Kepler monitoring of pulsating white dwarfs (Hermes et al. 2015b).
-The effect may be related to nonlinear mode coupling via parametric resonance, but the true cause is still under debate!
+The effect is likely related to nonlinear mode coupling via parametric resonance.

 White Dwarf Asteroseismology

 Just as we can explore the interior of the Earth using seismology from earthquakes, we can unravel the inner secrets of stars using stellar pulsations, global stellar oscillations that respond differently depending on the internal composition of these objects.
 I specialize in observations of pulsating white dwarfs.
-As a graduate student, I discovered a new class of pulsating extremely low-mass white dwarfs (Hermes et al. 2012b), as well as the most massive, potentially ONe-core white dwarf known to pulsate (Hermes et al. 2013c; Astronomy Magazine article).
-More recently I have used Kepler and K2 for the longest monitoring of pulsating white dwarfs ever taken: our raw and reduced data are compiled at k2wd.org.
-With Kepler we are exploring white dwarf rotation in a whole new regime.
-We have also discovered a radical new outburst phenomenon in the coolest pulsating white dwarfs, likely from mode coupling via parametric resonance (Hermes et al. 2015b; Sky & Telescope article).
+As a graduate student, I discovered a new class of pulsating extremely low-mass white dwarfs (Hermes et al. 2012b), as well as the most massive, potentially ONe-core white dwarf known to pulsate (Hermes et al. 2013c).
+I have used Kepler and K2 for the longest monitoring of pulsating white dwarfs ever taken: our raw and reduced data are compiled at k2wd.org.
+With Kepler we are exploring white dwarf rotation in a whole new regime, including for extremely low-mass, He-core white dwarfs (Lopez, Hermes et al. 2021).
+We have also discovered a radical new outburst phenomenon in the coolest pulsating white dwarfs, likely from mode coupling via parametric resonance (Bell, Hermes et al. 2015; Hermes et al. 2015b; Bell, Hermes et al. 2016).
 I am fundamentally interested in what the starquakes of white dwarfs can tell us about the core and envelope structure of stars at the end stages of the life cycles, and how binary interaction can affect stellar structure (e.g., Hermes et al. 2015a).

 Endpoints of Stellar Rotation